lassebunk/gretel/README.md

 end
 ```

-### Automatic reloading of breadcrumb configuration files

-Since Gretel version 2.1.0, the breadcrumb configuration files are now reloaded in the Rails development environment if they change.
-In other environments, like production, the files are loaded once, when first needed.

 ### Setting breadcrumb trails

 The [gretel-trails](https://github.com/lassebunk/gretel-trails) gem can handle adding and hiding trails from the URL automatically.
 This makes it possible to link back to a different breadcrumb trail than the one specified in your breadcrumb, for example if you have a